Surgery to treat problems passing urine (TURP)

 - erection problems

 - bleeding, you may have to go back to theatre to stop the bleeding or get a blood transfusion

 You will have a follow up appointment 6 weeks or so after your surgery.
 At the appointment your doctor:

 - gives you the results of the surgery and pathology report

 - asks you about how you are and if you have had any problems

 It is also your chance to ask any questions.
 Write down any questions you have before your appointment to help you remember what you want to ask.
 Taking someone with you can help you to remember what the doctor says.

-How often you have checkups depends on the results of your surgery.
-Ask your doctor how often you need to have checkups and what they will involve.
+How often you have follow up appointments depends on the results of your surgery.
+Ask your doctor how often you need to have follow up appointments and what they will involve.